Wopple/bookcase-rs/README.md

 ###### Beta

-This channel is for collecting well baked ideas that want to be stabilized.
+This channel is for collecting well baked ideas that are preparing for stabilization.

 ###### Experimental